-Chile Verde is a classic dutch oven stew, chock full of succulent slow-cooked pork shoulder in a rich, spicy sauce made with tomatillos and peppers.
-You can also make this flavorful dish with chicken.
+Chile Verde is a classic green chile pork stew, chock full of succulent slow-cooked pork shoulder in a rich, spicy hatch chili sauce made with tomatillos and peppers.
+This salsa verde pork uses pork shoulder, but you can also make this flavorful dish with chicken.

 Chile Verde is most famously known in New Mexico, where it is practically the official state dish.